schnittchen/gaq/README.md

 ### Testing

 Test dependencies are declared in the Gemfile.
-There is a dummy rails application in `spec-dummy` for integration tests (which we need because gaq keeps state in the session).
-Integration specs live inside the dummy app!
 All specs are run from guard.

+#### Dummy app

+There is a dummy rails application in `spec-dummy` for integration tests, which we need because gaq keeps state in the session.
+The integration specs are located inside of it.

+It has two test environments, `test_static` and `test_dynamic`.
+Specs tagged with `:static` will not be run under `test_dynamic` and vice versa.